-If you want to access your pension savings, but also may want to continue to contribute to a UK pension, care should be taken and you should seek guidance and/or financial advice first.
-Depending on how you access your pension, this could reduce the maximum you are allowed to continue to save into a pension in the UK.
+If you want to access your pension savings, but also want to continue to contribute to a pension, care should be taken and you should seek guidance and/or financial advice first.
+Depending on how you access your pension, this could reduce the maximum you are allowed to continue to save into a pension.
+It could also limit your ability to use up any unused contribution allowances from the three previous tax years.